elastic/kibana/x-pack/README.md

 # Elastic License Functionality

 This directory tree contains files subject to the Elastic License 2.0.
-The files subject to the Elastic License 2.0 are grouped in this directory to clearly separate them from files triple-licensed under the Elastic License 2.0, the AGPL 3.0, and the SSPL 1.0.
+The files subject to the Elastic License 2.0 are grouped in this directory to clearly separate them from files licensed otherwise.

 ## Alert Details page feature flags (feature-flag-per-App)